ekline/draft-dtn-ethernet/draft-ek-dtn-ethernet.md

 {: #multicast_mac}

-One multicast MAC address is requested to enable neighbor discovery and bundle availability announcements within a broadcast domain.
+One multicast MAC address is requested to enable neighbor discovery and Bundle availability announcements within a broadcast domain.
 This allows BTP-U senders to reach all capable receivers without prior knowledge of individual MAC addresses.